 You will see a screen that provides feedback on your accuracy.

 You can play the Engineering Academic Challenge individually and as part of a team (with 3 to 5 players).

-After you complete the Challenge, you will see your point total for that Challenge immediately, but not the answers.
-We are emailing the answers to all players at the end of the week's Challenge, so that the answers can't be shared among players during the week.
+After you complete the Challenge, you will see your points & correct answers for that Challenge immediately.
 You'll also be able to see your individual and cumulative Challenge scores on the Leaderboard after each Challenge.

 Your username and uploaded photo will be posted on the leader board, and you will be mentioned in the weekly EAC email and social media updates.